Japanese nuclear station on emergency power after quake revives Fukushima memories

 Japan is in the midst of a record tourism boom and will host the Olympics in 2020.

-Idemitsu Kosan, Japan’s second biggest refiner by sales, stopped all refining and product shipments at its 150,000 barrels per day Hokkaido refinery, an official told Reuters. ( Reporting by William Mallard and Osamu Tsukimori Writing by Aaron Sheldrick)
+Idemitsu Kosan, (5019.T) Japan’s second biggest refiner by sales, stopped all refining and product shipments at its 150,000 barrels per day Hokkaido refinery, an official told Reuters.